 If you want to keep rich signup incentives, consider changing up the signup process to better protect yourself.
-For example, consider coupling a double opt-in process with the delivery of a signup incentive, says Jessica Stamer, Consulting Technical Manager at Oracle Marketing Consulting.
+For example, consider coupling a double opt-in process with the delivery of a signup incentive, says Jessica Stamer, Consulting Technical Manager at Oracle Digital Experience Agency.

 “This gives people the option to verify their email address or abandon the subscription process once they’ve gotten the offer they’re after,” she says.
 “That keeps unrealistic leads from receiving subsequent emails and driving performance down.”

 Another approach is to use rich signup incentives to promote SMS opt-ins instead, as temporary phone number services are considerably less popular.
 This solution worked wonders for one of our consulting clients, one of the nation’s leading information technology, communications, and electronic device retailers.

 “They were driving strong email acquisition performance through social channels with a rich coupon offer,” says JT Capps, Director of Analytic & Strategic Services at Oracle Digital Experience Agency.
 “However, it was being abused, which impacted margins and resulted in high email churn rates.
 Because of that, they decided to shift fulfillment of the special offer from email to SMS, and shift customer acquisition from channel subscriptions to an account-based model.
 This allowed them to deliver on the unique value proposition of their programs with a cross-channel messaging approach of both email and SMS.”

 Again, in situations where account access is potentially at risk, requiring a cell phone number or two-factor authentication may be wise when a customer appears to be using a temporary email address or an icloud.com address, since that could be masking their true email address.